KevinLi/HexChat_FooWinampSpam_NowPlaying/README.md

 ###Installation###
 * Compile it yourself because GitHub's removing Downloads.
 * Copy the plugin to HexChat's plugin directory.
 * Start HexChat.
-If the plugin hasn't automatically loaded, load it by going to "**Window > Plugins and Scripts**"
+If the plugin hasn't automatically loaded, load it by going to "Window > Plugins and Scripts..."

 ###Compilation###